1894–95 Small Heath F.C. season

-The 1894–95 season was the 14th season of competitive association football and third season in the Football League played by Small Heath F.C., an English football club based in Birmingham.
-In 1893–94, Small Heath finished in second place in the divisional championship and gained promotion by defeating Darwen 3–1 in a test match.
+The 1894–95 English football season was Small Heath F.C.'s 14th season of competitive association football and third season in the Football League.
+In 1893–94, Small Heath, based in Birmingham, finished in second place in the divisional championship and gained promotion by defeating Darwen 3–1 in a test match.
 The club had struggled financially during the season, and there were suggestions that it might have disbanded had promotion not been secured.
 In their first season in the First Division, they finished in 12th place in the 16-team division, thus avoiding the possibility of relegation via the test matches.

 Small Heath entered the 1894–95 FA Cup at the first round proper, and for the second consecutive year lost in that round to the eventual losing finalists, who this season were West Bromwich Albion.
 In local competitions, they were eliminated in the semi-final of the Birmingham Senior Cup, also by West Bromwich Albion, and lost to Aston Villa in the final of the Mayor of Birmingham's Charity Cup.
 The committee opted not to compete in the United Counties League, a supplementary competition.

 Twenty-one different players represented the club in nationally organised competitive matches during the season and there were nine different goalscorers.
 Two players, Bill Purves and – for the third consecutive season – Billy Ollis, appeared in every League match, and none of the first-choice eleven missed more than four League matches.
 The top scorer, for the second year running, was inside-forward Frank Mobley with 13 goals.
 The match against Sunderland attracted a crowd estimated at 15,000, around double the highest attendance from previous years.